aliss77777/scenes-from-tomorrow/README.md

 This chainlit app will use an [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview) and the amazing [Probable futures](https://probablefutures.org/) API to provide climate change information for a location, and provide some helpful resources for how to prepare.

 The chainlit app is based off the cookbook example [here](https://github.com/Chainlit/cookbook/tree/main/openai-assistant).
+As of August 2024, in process of updates for newer version of OpenAI and Chainlit python libraries.

 ![screenshot](./images/screenshot.png)